Microsoft to give away Windows 10, unveils hologram glasses

 Industry and Wall Street analysts described the move as inevitable.

 Windows only features on roughly 15 percent of computing devices including phones and tablets, and is largely irrelevant for many consumers.
-It lags Apple Inc (AAPL.O) and Google Inc (GOOGL.O), which regularly update their software systems free for customers.
+It lags Apple Inc and Google Inc, which regularly update their software systems free for customers.

 "The way to motivate consumers is to make upgrades transparent and painless - meaning free and low-to-no effort," said Forrester analyst Frank Gillett.
 "Microsoft had to match the expectation set by the mobile and Web leaders."